 Although HDD drilling makes installing pipes and utilities much easier in many ways, it still requires a great deal of care to prevent problems.
 One of the most significant of these potential issues is cross boring.
 Cross boring happens when a new HDD project runs through an existing line, such as a sewage pipe or natural gas line.

-If the local community has spotty record-keeping and one elects not to dig a trench to uncover existing infrastructure, there is substantial risk of boring through a structure that is already in the ground.
+If the local community has outdated or incomplete records and one elects not to dig a trench to uncover existing infrastructure, there is substantial risk of boring through a structure that is already in the ground.
 This could lead to outages of service and even a dangerous explosion in the case of natural gas lines.

 How Pro-Pipe Can Prevent Cross Boring Conflicts